classgraph/classgraph/README.md

 Note that if you don't specify any whitelisted package prefixes, i.e. `new FastClasspathScanner()`, all packages on the classpath will be scanned. ("Scanning" involves parsing the classfile binary format to determine class and interface relationships.)

-### `.match...()` methods vs. `.getNamesOf...()` methods
+### Important distinction: the two class/interface matching methods

-There are two main ways to use the FastClasspathScanner, and both mechanisms can be used on a single FastClasspathScanner instance:
+There are two main ways to use the FastClasspathScanner.
+(Both mechanisms can be combined.)

-(1) Create a FastClasspathScanner instance, then add one or more [`MatchProcessor`](https://github.com/lukehutch/fast-classpath-scanner/tree/master/src/main/java/io/github/lukehutch/fastclasspathscanner/matchprocessor) instances by calling the FastClasspathScanner's `.match...()` methods, followed by calling `.scan()` to start the scan.
-This is the pattern shown in the example above, which uses Java 8 lambda expressions to implicitly create the appropriate type of MatchProcessor corresponding to each `.match...()` method.
+(1) Create a FastClasspathScanner instance, then add one or more [`MatchProcessor`](https://github.com/lukehutch/fast-classpath-scanner/tree/master/src/main/java/io/github/lukehutch/fastclasspathscanner/matchprocessor) instances to the FastClasspathScanner by calling the FastClasspathScanner's `.match...()` methods, followed by calling `.scan()` to start the scan.
+This is the pattern shown in the example above, where Java 8 lambda expressions are used to implicitly create the appropriate type of MatchProcessor corresponding to each `.match...()` method.

 (2) Create a FastClasspathScanner instance, potentially without adding any MatchProcessors, then call scan() to scan the classpath, then call `.getNamesOf...()` methods to find classes and interfaces of interest without actually calling the classloader on any matching classes.
 The `.getNamesOf...()` methods return lists of strings, rather than lists of `Class<?>` references, and scanning is done by reading the classfile directly, so the classloader does not need to be called for these methods to return their results.
-This can be useful if the static initializer code for matching classes would trigger unwanted side effects if run during classpath scanning.
+This can be useful if the static initializer code for matching classes would trigger unwanted side effects if run during a classpath scan.
 An example of this usage pattern is:

 ```java
 List<String> subclassesOfWidget = new FastClasspathScanner("com.xyz.widget")